What happens during the consultation?

 What if my child needs more support than this service can provide?

-While this program may not meet every need, our occupational therapists will offer helpful referrals and resources to guide you toward the right supports for your child.
-This may also include suggested referrals that you can explore after the consultation.
+While this program may not meet every need, our occupational therapists will do their best to offer referral suggestions and resources to guide you toward the right supports for your child.

 Will there be opportunity for a follow-up session?